Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Preliminaries. Linear equation

 Let $\partial_t^2- A(x,\partial_x) =\partial_t^2- \sum_{|\alpha |\leq 2} a_{\alpha }(x)\partial _x^\alpha $ be a second-order strictly hyperbolic operator with coefficients $a_{\alpha } \in {\mathcal B}^\infty $, where ${\mathcal B}^\infty $ is the space of all $C^\infty ({\mathbb R}^3)$ functions with uniformly bounded derivatives of all orders.
 Let $v=v(x,t) $ be the solution of the problem

 The following energy estimate is well known.
 (See, e.g., \cite{Taylor}.)
 For every $s \in {\mathbb R}$ and given $T>0$ there is $ C_s(T)$ such that

-We note that although in this estimate the time interval is bounded, however, due to the integral transform approach described in \cite{Macao}, it is possible to reduce the problem with infinite time to the problem with finite time and apply (\ref{Blplq}).
-In fact, this is possible since the space-time in FLRW coordinates with $\ell>1$ has a permanently restricted domain of influence.
+We note that although in the last estimate the time interval is bounded, however, due to the integral transform approach, it is possible to reduce the problem with infinite time to the problem with finite time and to apply (\ref{Blplq}).
+Here, the permanently restricted domain of influence of the space-time with $\ell>1$ comes into play.

 We are going to apply the estimate (\ref{Blplq}) to the problem

 where the operator ${\mathcal A}_{\varepsilon }(x,\partial_x)$ has a symbol ${\mathcal A}_{\varepsilon }(x;\xi)$ of (\ref{AUX}).
 In that case the constant $C_s(T) $ depends on $ \varepsilon $ as well.
 The conservation of the energy of the solution of the equation